The Guide

 2003

 Axis opened in 2003 in Kichijoji and the cohort sits well below the Tokyo majors.
 Parents describe rapid English progress, individualised plans, and fast-responding staff.
-Several families talk about the school as a second home for their children, which fits the scale.
+Several families describe the school as a second home for their children, which fits the scale.

-The trade-offs are equally a function of size.
+Size cuts both ways.
 Critical voices have flagged a very lean teaching team with limited supervision at moments, and the absence of an on-site playground means a ten-minute walk through busy roads to reach a park.
-Families set on a fully resourced campus with sports, theatre, and a large peer cohort will not find it.
-Families who want close attention for a younger child or for one who has struggled in a larger setting will read Axis well.
+Families set on a fully resourced campus with sports, theatre, and a large peer cohort will not find it here.
+Families who want close attention for a younger child or for one who has struggled in a larger setting will find Axis a strong match.

-• Six listed reviews on the iSchool Advisor profile average across parents and one teacher, with the same themes recurring: small classes, attentive faculty and a structured American programme.
+• Six reviews on one profile average across parents and one teacher, with the same themes recurring: small classes, attentive faculty and a structured American programme.

 • One parent said "the teachers are highly dedicated, and the school system is well-structured".
 Another wrote that "my daughter has found a second home in Axis.
 She is always excited to go to school".